VeronikaKoval/Eva/README.md

-# MakeUp
+# Eva
-test for Makeup
+test for Eva.ua
 description of several page and some tests